Tell us a bit about your career path.

 I am entertaining the idea of expanding towards the West Coast, but I don’t want Maman to lose its charm and attention to detail.
 I would like to expand the brand itself, perhaps launching a Maman pour Bébé line.
 I have many ideas for brand expansion, but it will all depend on what is feasible, and how many hours a night I want to sleep!

-What advice would you give to our students in Fashion Marketing?My number one advice would be to say yes whenever you can and to be open to opportunities that may come your way.
+What advice would you give to our students in Event Planning?My number one advice would be to say yes whenever you can and to be open to opportunities that may come your way.
 I know far too many people who are too scared to make a move or shake up their life to pursue their passion and what they love to do.

 From changing jobs to grabbing a coffee with an old friend, all of these small decisions can open up a world of possibilities, whereas saying “no” or being too afraid will likely not.